VanlubeeckA/VanlubeeckA/README.md

 - 👋 Hi, I’m @VanlubeeckA
 - 👀 I’m interested in All things STEM
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on NA
+- 💞️ I’m looking to collaborate on (Nothing at the moment)
 - 📫 How to reach me vanlubeecka@gmail.com

 <!---